PR-Inside.com: 2014-08-27 19:49:43

 • A 5-fold expansion of LIONS program (from 30 to 170 students)

-• Creation of $2 million in
+• Creation of $2 million in new student scholarships

 • University of Arkansas System’s Board of Trustees approval to begin a concurrent enrollment program for high school students

 “The University of Arkansas at Pine Bluff has made our desire to be a student-focused, success-driven and mission-based university a reality.
 I am proud of the extraordinary work our faculty and staff are doing to ensure we prepare students for the 21st century workforce,” Dr. Laurence Alexander, said.

 “With the establishment of the Office of Institutional Advancement and Development and the Office of Research, Innovation and Economic Development, UAPB is able to stimulate growth and expansion, through broadening our donor base and ensuring that the institution is a part of the economic development of the City of Pine Bluff. “

 UAPB has installed a supercomputer to enhance learning and research among faculty and students participating in the newly established STEM Academy, and the new concurrent enrollment program for high school students will begin next year.
 This program allows students to take courses for which they will receive both high school and college credit, and it serves as a bridge to ease students into the higher education environment.